 While in the barrio a Japanese guard found a geography book.
 The Japanese held the belief the U.S. and Japan were the same size.
 The POWs opened the book and pointed to Japan which the guards knew by shape.
 They then pointed to the United States – and included Canada – and said, “Japan this big, while the United States this big.”
 The POWs could see that from their reactions that the guards had understood.
 When a Japanese sergeant saw what was going on he took the book ending the geography lesson.

 While working with Bob Stewart, 192nd, the two men were having a hard time using a Japanese saw and understanding the Japanese officer and the interpreter.
 Fitzpatrick said to Bob: “I wish the bastards would use English.”
 In perfect English, they heard a voice say, ‘”It would be much better, wouldn’t it.”
 The response came from Lieutenant Miyasato who the POWs liked.

-In May or early June 1942, while he was on the detail, his sister received a message from the War Department
+In May, while he was on the detail, his sister received a message from the War Department

 “Dear Mrs. F. Padden:

 “According to War Department records, you have been designated as the emergency addressee of PFC Bernard T. Fitzpatrick, 37, 026, 113, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.